 Hello!
 I am Annette Lansing, the instructor for GRN181 Exploring the Field of Aging.
 This is a Career Management Course and is required for the AAS Degree and most certificates in the Gerontology Program, but it is also suitable for students determining whether a career in aging is right for them.
 The readings, discussions and assignments guide students through internal self-assessment, as well as external searching (using tools such as job market analysis, informational interviews and site visits), which will help them plan and set goals to pursue their future careers.
 At the same time, students get an overview of the different emerging and diverse career areas within the aging field and share their discoveries with fellow students.
 For questions on this class, contact me at firstname.lastname@example.org.
 For information on the Gerontology Program, contact us at 971-722-8254 or email@example.com.
 And, visit our website at www.pcc.edu/ger.

 **** ORIENTATION: There is always an Orientation Workshop on the first Saturday of the term from 10:00am to 2:00pm on the Sylvania Campus, (Room TCB 217).
-Optionally, a video of that workshop will be available online in D2L the following week.
-(You get to come to the Orientation -OR- you have to watch the video.
+Second option is to watch the Orientation live from any computer.
+Thirdly, a video of that workshop will be available online in D2L the following week.
+(You get to come to the Orientation -OR- you have to watch from a computer.
 In-person is more fun and helps get you engaged in the course if you are not use to online learning.)

 **** TEXTBOOKS/READING: The required textbook, Managing Your Career in Aging, is available at the Sylvania PCC Bookstore or by PCC mail order.
 (The same textbook is also used for the other Gerontology Career Management Courses: GRN280A&B and GRN282.)
 There is an optional textbook: 101+ Careers in Gerontology, Second Edition by C. Joanne Grabinski, also available in the bookstore.
 All other materials are part of the online course.